iotempire/iotempower/.github/SECURITY.md

 - Email us at: ulno@ulno.net
   - Subject: IoTempower Security Vulnerability Report
   - Body: Hello, I have found a security vulnerability in IoTempower.
 Please advise.

-## Code of Conduct

-We have a Code of Conduct that all contributors are expected to follow.

-Please refer to [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) before participating.